A note on smooth rotund norms which are not midpoint locally uniformly rotund: Introduction

 \begin{mainth} Let $(X,\|\cdot\|)$ be a separable Banach space [a Banach space with separable dual, respectively], then there exists a rotund G\^ateaux smooth [a weak uniformly rotund and Fr\'echet smooth, respectively] equivalent norm which is not midpoint locally uniformly rotund.
 Moreover, such a norm can be chosen arbitrarily close to $\|\cdot\|$. \end{mainth}

 Moreover, in Remark~\ref{r: URED} we observe that our construction, also provide, in every separable space, an equivalent norm that is G\^ateaux smooth and URED but not LUR.
-In particular, this solves in the affirmative \cite[Problem 52.3.5]{GMZ} (in which smoothness assumptions are not required).
+In particular, this solves in the affirmative \cite[Problem 52.3.5]{GMZ} (in which the smoothness assumption is not required).

 Finally, we conclude the section by showing that every separable Banach space admits an equivalent rotund norm in which the set of MLUR points is porous (and hence has empty interior) in the unit sphere.
 On the other hand seems to be open the following problem: can every infinite-dimensional separable space be renormed to be rotund and G\^ateaux smooth but with no LUR point in the unit sphere?